ibm-cloud-docs/powervs-watsonx-toolkit/powervs-toolkit.md

 }
 ```

 The `resp_config.json` file defines the expected structured response format from an LLM that interacts with the toolkit.
-Defining the format allows an LLM to generate structured, machine-readable responses, ensuring easy integration with API layer.
+Defining the format allows an LLM to generate structured, machine-readable responses, ensuring seamless integration with API layer.

-`type: "agent"`: Indicates that the response is coming from an AI agent.
+`type: "agent"`: Indicate that the response is coming from an AI agent.
 `sections`: A list that contains different types of response elements.

--	First section:
+-	**First section:**

 ```sh
 {